vercel/vercel/packages/edge/docs/README.md

 • `Const` **CITY_HEADER_NAME**: `"x-vercel-ip-city"`

-City of the original client IP calculated by Vercel Proxy.
+City of the original client IP as calculated by Vercel Proxy.

 #### Defined in